starphillips/BristolOpenData/docs/implementation.md

 ## Project Structure
-The outline of the project folder structure can be seen on the image below:
+The outline of the project folder structure can be seen in the image below:

 ![Insert your File Structure here](images/FileStructure.png)

+The main app ‘Advice Drop-In Centre’ is located within the ‘APP PROJECT’ folder, with index.html as the splash page and JavaScript and CSS pages included here.
+Images that are used within the app are located in a separate folder, ‘Images’.
+Test scripts are located in the test folder.

+This is the lint output for script.js:

+Error
+1:10

+'getLocation' is defined but never used.  (no-unused-vars) Error
+2:3

+'navigator' is not defined.  (no-undef)
+Error
+3:15

+'console' is not defined.  (no-undef)
+Error
+4:15

+'error' is not defined.  (no-undef)
+Error
+7:9

+'navigator' is not defined.  (no-undef)
+Error
+8:9

+'navigator' is not defined.  (no-undef)
+Error
+10:13

+'location' is not defined.  (no-undef)
+Error
+14:13

+'location' is not defined.  (no-undef)
+Error
+19:9

+'alert' is not defined.  (no-undef)
+Error
+21:9

+'location' is not defined.  (no-undef)

 ## Software Architecture
 The major components of the software architecture are listed below: